assaydepot/trialinsights_api_v1/README.md

   }]
 }
 ```

+### POST /fetch

+### POST /trials
+Returns an object containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

+containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

+#### Request Body
+The required property is an array of objects whose property name is `values`.
+Each entry in the array is an object with two properties: `name` and `value`.

+A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ name shown in the table below.

 ###### When to use "other_terms" as a Primary Search term
 Specifying `name: "other_terms"` causes the search engine to include additional text fields found in trial documents in its effort to find trials.
 Additional fields include the `title` and `description` whereas limiting the name to `drug` for example will restrict the search to only the `intervention`, `other_names`, and `keyword` areas of the trial documents. __For maximum recall, use `other_terms`.
 For more specific recall, use the appropriate primary search `name` specifier such as `diseases` when searching disease or `drug` when searching using drug names.__